There are five types of insomnia, each with its own distinct features, according to a recent study.

 The team suggests that the findings will likely speed up research on insomnia and lead to better, more personalized treatments.

-The Lancet Psychiatry journal has now published a paper on the study.
+The Lancet Psychiatry journal has now published a

 “While we have always considered insomnia to be one disorder,” says Tessa Blanken of the Department of Sleep and Cognition, “it actually represents five different disorders.”